top of page

 Detailed process notes

-A compact interactive learning experience exploring the emotional and cognitive effects of colour.
-Through a simple spinning wheel interaction, learners encounter focused insights into how different colour palettes can influence attention, mood and understanding.
+A compact interactive learning experience exploring how colour affects attention and decision-making.
+Learners use a spinning wheel to explore different outcomes, encouraging active engagement and experimentation.
 The activity is deliberately restrained, playful in tone and fully accessible.

 Audience: learning designers; art students